 World's Greenest Boat Also Aims To Be The Fastest

-Earthrace, which cost $3mm USD to build, is a not-for-profit project, whose main aim is to raise awareness of the environment and the use of resources that are either renewable (like wind and solar energy) or less harmful to the environment.
+Earthrace, which cost $3mm USD to build, is a not-for-profit project, whose main aim is to raise awareness of the environment and the use of renewable resources like wind and solar energy.

 The people behind the project are New Zealand residents, Pete Bethune (the skipper) and his wife, who mortgaged their home and sold everything else they owned to raise the first $650,000 US Dollars.
 A similar amount was raised from friends and family, and rest came from sponsorships mostly in the form of donated goods and services.